stac-utils/pystac-client/docs/usage.rst

 the same as with PySTAC, except that pystac-client supports providing custom headers to API endpoints. (e.g., authenticating to an API with a token).

-A STAC API is a STAC Catalog that is required to advertise it's capabilities in a `conformsTo` field and implements the `STAC API - Core` spec along with other optional specifications:
+A STAC API is a STAC Catalog that is required to advertise its capabilities in a `conformsTo` field and implements the `STAC API - Core` spec along with other optional specifications:

 * `STAC API - Core <https://github.com/radiantearth/stac-api-spec/tree/master/core>`__